PaulaScholz/TwoPaneGroupInfoList/README.md

 ## Debugging
 You should also follow this [guidance](https://docs.microsoft.com/en-us/dual-screen/windows/use-emulator#visual-studio-2019-preview) for debugging your Windows 10x UWP dual-screen apps.
-Win32 applications will need to follow [this procedure.](https://docs.microsoft.com/en-us/dual-screen/windows/use-emulator#debug-win32-apps)

 ## Visual Studio Solution